sampsyo/cs6120/content/blog/2022-05-20-Banked_Memory_Compiler_Backend_in_MLIR/index.md

 ### Future Work

 One of the biggest limitations we faced when lowering AMC dialect to Calyx is the limited support of certain memory operations in Calyx itself.
-TODO: give an example.
+In particular, Calyx lacks support for multi-ported memories, memories with a specific access latency, and memories that will map to a specific FPGA primitive.
+These should be able to be added using an external Calyx library, but this is not currently supported by by the Calyx MLIR dialect which we are lowering to.

 As the future work we are planning to extend Calyx to support these operations so we can implement more functionality in AMC dialect and showcase more benefits of it over existing HLS tools.
+The lowering pass will also need to be more robust to support a wide range of optimizations and the memory interface will need to be interfaced with a scheduler of some sort to actual generate full designs.
 Comprehensive evaluation of AMC dialect and implementation of more optimizations is another major part of the future work.